-“It’s just so beautiful to witness the care between doctors-in-training and patients,” says Dr. Fancher, the associate dean for workforce innovation and community engagement at the University of California, Davis School of Medicine (UC Davis) and the principal investigator at UC Davis for the AMA Accelerating Change in Medical Education initiative.
+“It’s just so beautiful to witness the care between doctors-in-training and patients,” says Dr. Fancher, the associate dean for workforce innovation and community engagement at the University of California, Davis School of Medicine (UC Davis).
 “The way the students humbly seek and share information, and when they also share a common language, background or culture, there’s just nothing more beautiful to me.”

 “The way she transformed in those few minutes was amazing,” Dr. Fancher says.
 “The power of sitting down and talking with someone—when you can speak their language or share an interest or experience, that immediately puts them at ease in a way that most of us could not—is amazing.”

 Fifteen years ago, an interaction like the one Fancher described was harder to find, particularly in the underserved communities surrounding UC Davis.

 When she arrived at UC Davis for a health services fellowship, she was struck by the lack of continuity of care some patients received.
 It differed from what she had seen as a medical student and resident at New York University School of Medicine, where Bellevue Hospital and the school’s community clinic operated as a single entity.

 “When I first started at UC Davis, I remember seeing a patient whom we diagnosed with cancer, that really needed coordinated care and follow-up but we were unable to see them in our clinic,” says Dr. Fancher.
 “They left the hospital and we worried and worried about them.
 As a primary care doc, and as an educator of future physicians, that just broke me.
 So, I went back to NYU to ask how they did it.”